 Pipeline Corporate Security Review (PCSR) Program

-Conducted by the Pipeline Security Branch staff, the PCSR Program is an on-site security review with a pipeline company.
+Conducted by the Pipeline Security staff, the PCSR Program is an on-site security review with a pipeline company.
 PCSRs help establish working relationships with key security representatives in the pipeline industry as well as provide us with a general understanding of a pipeline operator's security planning and implementation.
 Data obtained from PCSRs aid in establishing a baseline against which to evaluate minimum security standards in the pipeline industry and identify coverage gaps.
 PCSRs help to identify and share smart practices observed throughout the industry.

 International Pipeline Security Forum

-The International Pipeline Security Forum is an ongoing initiative conducted annually by the Pipeline Security Branch in conjunction with Natural Resources Canada (NRCan).
+The International Pipeline Security Forum is an ongoing initiative conducted annually by Pipeline Security in conjunction with Natural Resources Canada (NRCan).
 This international forum is a 2-day conference that enhances government and industry pipeline security domain awareness and provides opportunities for discussion of major pipeline security issues, both domestic and international.
 Approximately 150–200 people usually attend the forum, and attendees include representatives and officials from the U.S. and Canadian governments, pipeline-related associations and pipeline owners and operators from the U.S. and Canada, and representatives from the security, intelligence, and law enforcement communities.
 The first International Pipeline Security Forum was held in Calgary, Alberta, Canada in October 2005.
 For the past eight years, TSA and NRCan have alternated years hosting the International Pipeline Security Forum.
 TSA hosts the event when it is held in the U.S.; NRCan hosts the event when it is held in Canada.
 U.S.-hosted Forums have been held in 2006, 2008, 2010, and 2012 in Chicago, Salt Lake City, Philadelphia, and San Diego, respectively.